 - People with injuries or temporary limitations, such as a broken arm.

 Simply put, accessible online platforms are something that we may all rely upon at some point in our life.

 How digital accessibility benefits organisations

-Good digital accessibility does not only support those who have a disability.
-Accessibility improves your site’s usability and mobile responsiveness.
+Good digital accessibility does not only support those who have a disability, accessibility improves your site’s usability and mobile responsiveness.
 In turn, enhancing the user experience all around.
 Beyond that, you’ll be pleased to find out that implementing digital accessibility across your platform also improves your website’s search engine optimisation (SEO) – win win!

-Accessibility has a wide range of benefits.
 It’s also important to be aware that by not offering an accessible service may mean you could end up in trouble for not complying with the UK’s Equality Act 2010 or the Public Sector Accessibility Legislation.

 Web Content Accessibility Guidelines (WCAG) and the four main principles of web accessibility

 Web Content Accessibility Guidelines (WCAG) are considered to be the benchmark for website accessibility.
 Created by the World Wide Web Consortium (W3C), following WCAG guidelines is the best and the easiest way of making your website usable for all of your customers.

 WCAG is primarily intended for:

 In WCAG, there are three-tiered conformance levels: